Lyonk71/pandas-dedupe/README.md

 A training file and a settings file will be created while running Dedupe.
 Keeping these files will eliminate the need to retrain your model in the future.

-If you would like to retrain your model, just delete the settings and training files.
+If you would like to retrain your model from scratch, just delete the settings and training files.

-### Deduplication
+### Deduplication (dedupe_dataframe)
+`dedupe_dataframe` is for deduplication when you have data that can contain multiple records that can all refer to the same entity

 ```python
 import pandas as pd